SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/BiochemicalReactionsDoc.rst

    :math:`\frac{d[\mathrm{P}]}{dt} = k_\mathrm{cat}[\mathrm{ES}]`

-One solution of the system is shown on the `figure`_ below.
+One solution of the system is shown in the `figure`_ below:

 .. _figure: